waelhammoudeh/overpass-4-slackware/Guide/README-START.md

    "cgi-bin", "templates" and "rules".
  - Blog directory along with overpass-doc are added to the package in the html directory; for educational purposes.
 Available on the web online too.
- - This build script replaces the tar ball source "index.html" file in the html directory with that used in an earlier version 0.7.55.9.
+ - This build script replaces the "index.html" from the current the tar ball source with that used in an earlier version 0.7.55.9.
  - The build script does NOT setup any web server, however it makes the process much easier.
  - Included in the package by my SlackBuild script are those helper scripts: